hoonzis/hoonzis.github.io/_posts/2010-07-14-enterprise-java-netbeans.md

 ### Create the projects

 In NetBeans select New -&gt; New Project -&gt; Java EE -&gt; Enterprise Application.
 Later you will be asked to specify Application Server, here you can select the installed GlassFish instance.

 [![](http://2.bp.blogspot.com/_fmvjrARTMYo/TEBmdsdJm-I/AAAAAAAAAHI/ql1vT_46hiY/s320/netbeans_start_enterprise.PNG)](http://2.bp.blogspot.com/_fmvjrARTMYo/TEBmdsdJm-I/AAAAAAAAAHI/ql1vT_46hiY/s1600/netbeans_start_enterprise.PNG)

 In the last tab you can specify the names for the EJB and Web Application Module.
 That is because NetBeans will create two modules.
 The EJB module will take care of your "Model and Control", the Web Application Module will take care of the "View".

 If you wish to model you Entity Beans with NetBeans UML tool than select New Project -&gt; UML -&gt; Java-Platform Model -&gt; Finish, and later you can create your Class Diagram.

-### Start with modelling
+### Start modeling

 First we want to create our Entity Beans - objects which represent some real world entities, which will be stored in the database.
 In our